restic/restic/doc/manual_rest.rst

       mount         Mount the repository
       prune         Remove unneeded data from the repository rebuild-index Build a new index
-      recover       Recover data from the repository
-      restore       Extract the data from a snapshot self-update   Update the restic binary
+      recover       Recover data from the repository not referenced by snapshots restore       Extract the data from a snapshot self-update   Update the restic binary
       snapshots     List all snapshots